ietf-wg-dnsop/draft-ietf-dnsop-must-not-gost/draft-ietf-dnsop-must-not-ecc-gost.txt

    GOST 34.11-2012 in DNSSEC is documented in [RFC9558], and so [RFC5933] has been made Historic.

-   Thus, the use of GOST R 34.10-2001 (mnemonic GOST-ECC) and and GOST R 34.11-94 is no longer recommended for use in DNSSEC [RFC9364].
+   Thus, the use of GOST R 34.10-2001 (mnemonic GOST-ECC) and GOST R 34.11-94 is no longer recommended for use in DNSSEC [RFC9364].

    Note that this document does not change or discuss the use of GOST